madanbaduwal/usa-university-application-process/my-selective-universities.md

 * marquette university(MS + PHD) : requesting application fee waiver, will attend event

-* University of Southern Maine : No application fee required

 * The University of New Orleans(MS/Engineering and Applied Science (Ph.D.)
 ): No application fee required

-* St. Mary’s University(MS): No application fee

 * Central Michigan University(MS): application code for undergraduate: FireUp2023

 * Tulane University: [No application fe](https://sse.tulane.edu/academics/graduate/admissions#:~:text=No%20Application%20Fees%20are%20charged,not%20current%20Tulane%20students%2Falumni.)
 * University of Dayton (MS/No Application Fee/no gre):